danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 Sometimes the product direction is not entirely clear.
 The company could be dealing with unknowns and engaging in research and experiments to determine market fit.
 A team can still be effective in this case if it's communicated clearly to all team members that they're dealing with unknowns.
 In this environment, people are encouraged to think creatively of potential solutions and to try things out, with the understanding that many features may not stick and have to be rolled back. i.e. no one is blamed if something doesn't work out because it all contributes to increased understanding.

 The only style of product I've seen be ineffective is when there are a lot of unknowns, but the PM (or key business decision makers) doesn't seem to be aware that they don't know.
 In this case, when developers ask clarifying questions, the answers are still vague.
 Then developers will make their best guess.
 When the feature is delivered, its not what anyone expected, but no one can exactly explain why.
 This leads to finger pointing where product blames developers for not meeting requirements and developers in turn saying the requirements weren't clear.
-The end result is frustration, stress and high turnover.
+This results in stress and frustration.

 ## Minimal Process